1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 1. Remove the oil seals from the crankcase.
 Make sure to use a towel to protect the body.

-2. Thoroughly wash the crankcase with water and solvent.
-Thoroughly dry with compressed air, and coat with a layer of WD40.
+2. Thoroughly wash the crankcase with water and solvent, dry it thoroughly with compressed air, and coat it with WD40.

 23. Remove Oil Seals 24.
 Clean And Coat with WD40